Flexiheat UKElectric Central Heating Boilers – 0.5kW to 45kW

 No yearly servicing is required

-No yearly Gas Safe Certificate in relation to rented properties – that gas fired boilers heating systems require.
+No yearly Gas Safe Certificate / safety checks in relation to rented properties – that gas fired boilers heating systems require.

 Running costs can be reduced by using a external temperature sensor so the boiler can optimize and compensate to external weather conditions – further reducing running costs.